Business Sentiments Amidst COVID-19 in FY20 Q2

 The perception of Singapore’s economic situation remained poor, but many were holding on.
 This is in line with our previous findings where we expected to see a continued impact of the COVID-19 pandemic on business sentiments in the months ahead (note when comparing findings: previous survey was on ICT companies only).

 Sentiments in Singapore are not vastly different from the business sentiments of Asian companies, according to a Thomson Reuters/INSEAD survey.
 Despite the negative impact, we found that some were still optimistic about the economy in the coming year.
-About four in 10 companies thought that Singapore’s economy would do better in a year’s time, while 44% had a more positive outlook of their respective industry’s situation in a year’s time.
+About four in 10 companies thought that Singapore’s economy would do better in a year’s time, while 44 percent had a more positive outlook of their respective industry’s situation in a year’s time.

 We note the sentiments here may be buoyed by the various forms of government support.
 Sentiments may change more drastically after the next quarter, where some of the support schemes start to taper off for certain industries.
 According to Trading Economics’ forecasts, Business Confidence in Singapore is expected to be negative all through to 2021.